awesto/cookiecutter-django-shop/README.rst

 Quick How-To
 ------------

-Install cookiecutter_ and npm_ into your global Python site packages, for instance
+Install cookiecutter_ and npm_ onto your operating system, for instance

 on Ubuntu